Antios/VR_Locomotion/README.md

 Name: Matthew Comeau
-NOTE: Github cant upload files greater then 100Mb so this excludes the map .glb asset
+NOTE: Github cant upload files greater then 100Mb so this excludes the map .glb asset however the locomotion logic itself remains so all you would need to do is download your own map asset.

 Build URL: